gomatcha/matcha-old/README.md

     go get gomatcha.io/matcha/...

 Now we build the standard library for the device and the simulator with the following command.
-The output is installed at `$GOPATH/matcha`.
+The output is installed at `$GOPATH/pkg/matcha`.
+If your path doesn't contain $GOPATH/bin, you may need to replace these calls with `$GOPATH/bin/matcha`.

     matcha init